 However, as part of the earth moving efforts needed to reshape the landscape, it is not possible to reuse any of the existing native plant material.
 The "Plant Rescue" presented a perfect opportunity to get the public out in the park and learn about native plants and the ecological restoration project that will be taking place, all while providing them with their own piece of the prairie to take home and care for.

 The plants in greatest abundance were Little Bluestem (Schizachyrium scoparium), Side Oats Grama (Bouteloua curtipendula), New England Aster (Aster novae-angliae), Grey Headed Coneflower (Ratibida pinnata), Stiff Goldenrod (Solidago rigida), and Wild Bergamot / Bee Balm (Monarda fistulosa).
 However, many of the native plant enthusiasts who attended were also able to find, identify and take home rarer species such as Purple Prairie Clover (Dalea purpurea).
-Check out the guide to see pictures of each of these plants.

 In reflection, the event was well-received and well-attended by the public thanks to several contributing factors: